Merveille94/Solar-Energy-Potential_Calculator/README.md

 The Solar Energy Potential Calculator is designed to help individuals and businesses estimate the amount of solar energy they can potentially harness at a given location.
 By inputting the latitude and longitude, users receive an estimate of annual solar radiation in kilowatt-hours per square meter (kWh/m²).

+## 🌍 Why This Matters

+As we strive towards a sustainable future, understanding solar energy potential is crucial for optimizing renewable energy use.
+This tool can assist researchers, developers, and anyone interested in exploring solar energy possibilities, making it easier to plan for energy-efficient solutions.

 ## Features

 - **Real-Time Solar Data**: Integrates with the NREL Solar Data API for accurate and up-to-date solar radiation information.